Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 Constraints
 -----------

-A Matrix Multiply solution can consist of a cascade of kernels for the multiply operations themselves, but also tiling kernels on each input to each member of that cascade, and a tiling kernel on the output.
+A Matrix Multiply solution can consist of a cascade of kernels for the multiply operations themselves but also tiling kernels on each input to each member of that cascade, and a tiling kernel on the output.
 The tiling kernels' function is to convert between the arrangement of matrix elements in memory to a form of arrangement optimized for vector multiply, or vice versa.
 In the entry level graph, the following names are used to identify the various kernels as follows:

-'m_MatmultKernels' - This is the array of kernel pointers returned by getKernels which point to the cascade TP_CASC_LEN of matrix multiply kernels.
+'m_MatmultKernels' - This is the array of kernel pointers returned by getKernels which point to the cascade ``TP_CASC_LEN`` of matrix multiply kernels.
 These kernels perform the matrix multiply operations.

-'untiler' - This is a single kernel on on the output of the matrix multiply kernel or cascade of kernels.
+'untiler' - This is a single kernel on the output of the matrix multiply kernel or cascade of kernels.
 It performs the transformation from a tiled format to the output format.

-'tilerA' - This is an array of TP_CASC_LEN kernels which connect 1:1 with the A input port of the matrix multiply kernels.
+'tilerA' - This is an array of ``TP_CASC_LEN`` kernels which connect 1:1 with the A input port of the matrix multiply kernels.

-'tilerB' - This is an array of TP_CASC_LEN kernels which connect 1:1 with the B input port of the matrix multiply kernels.
+'tilerB' - This is an array of ``TP_CASC_LEN`` kernels which connect 1:1 with the B input port of the matrix multiply kernels.

-NOTE : For some combinations of template parameters, the log will give out an error message "ERROR: shouldn't be here".
+.. note:: For some combinations of the template parameters, the log will give out an error message "ERROR: shouldn't be here".
 This combination of factors is not supported by the AIE Compiler.
-A possible workaround is to pad up the matrices with zeros so that their dimensions become the closest multiple of 8 for cint32 data types, 16 for cint16/int16 data types, and 32 for int16 data types.
+A possible workaround is to pad up the matrices with zeroes so that their dimensions become the closest multiple of 8 for cint32 data types, 16 for cint16/int16 data types, and 32 for int16 data types.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Code Example including constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following code example shows how the matrix_multiply_graph class may be used within a user super-graph, including how to set the runtime<ratio> of internal kernels.
+The following code example shows how the matrix_multiply_graph class can be used within a user super-graph, including how to set the runtime<ratio> of internal kernels.
 This example shows the matrix multiplier configured to multiply a 32x16 matrix by a 16x32 matrix giving a 32x32 matrix.

 .. literalinclude:: ../../../../L2/examples/docs_examples/test_matmul.hpp
     :language: cpp
     :lines: 17-75

 .. |image1| image:: ./media/image1.png
 .. |image2| image:: ./media/image2.png